Project-RHR-OLD/Apollo/README.md

 2. Forgot Password

-3. User selection UI for body part selector
+3. User selection UI for body part selection

 4. User Profile

 5. Create workout routines

 6. Educate users on exercises they can perform

 7. Allow users to follow other members accounts to see their workouts